sarahciston/codingcare/posts/guide.md

 ## Rely on others

-Mark C. Marino and I took up Cox and Soon's creation-as-invitation and 'forked' their text, adding our own "Chapter 8.5" to their book.
+Mark Marino and I took up Cox and Soon's creation-as-invitation and 'forked' their text, adding our own "Chapter 8.5" to their book.
 We were incredibly moved by the vulnerability that Cox and Soon showed by offering their work for others to adapt, and that gesture made us want to get more vulnerable too.
 We added what we called "Code Confessions" that emphasized "the ways we learn in community, revealing that the teacher programmer didn't always know what they're doing and may still find their way with a beginner's mindset."
 Through these asides, we tried expand the idea of comments to show our own lived experience with code, to admit our fears and acknowledge mistakes:

 >These sections personalize the approach and dismantle the authoritarian hierarchy or boundary between knowledge 'holder' and knowledge 'seeker'. [...]
 They stand opposed to encoded chauvinism, or the toxic brogrammer culture that can be so off-putting to new programmers, especially those who come from outside the dominant culture."
-><footer>–Mark C. Marino, "How to Fork a Book" [-@cistonHowForkBook2021]</footer>
+><footer>–Mark Marino, "How to Fork a Book" [-@cistonHowForkBook2021]</footer>

 It's okay to build on the work of others (citing it, of course)(see ["Cite with love"](#cite-with-love)).
 We are always doing so, in subtle and substantial ways.
 We are always relying on others.
 I think it is worth showing off how interconnected we are.